Real-Time Gross Settlement (RTGS): Full Form, Meaning, and Role in Transactions

 Exchanges are handled one at a time under the Real-Time Gross Settlement money transfer mechanism.
 Unlike batch systems, RTGS settles each transaction in real time and on a gross basis.
 This means that payments are not pooled.
 Real-Time Gross Settlement is an ideal tool for large exchanges.
 The service ensures that the transaction cannot be reversed, which makes it extremely secure.
 Let’s look at how it works step by step:

-- Initiate the RTGS transfer.
-A user who wants to start an RTGS can visit their bank or use online banking channels.
+A user who wants to start an RTGS can visit their bank or use online banking channels to provide the necessary payment instructions.

-- Processing via the RTGS.
 The sending bank interacts with the RTGS system.
-The full money amount is instantly debited of the sender's bank account and credited to the recipient's bank because the bank employs gross settlement.
+The full money amount is instantly debited from the sender's bank account and credited to the recipient's bank because the bank employs gross settlement.

-- Final settlement.
-The Reserve Bank of India guarantees immediate transfers between banks.
-Once a bank completes a transaction, the user cannot cancel it.
-Usually, both parties receive confirmation of a successful transaction within a few seconds or minutes.
+The Reserve Bank of India guarantees immediate transfers.
+Once completed, the transaction is final and irrevocable.
+Both parties receive confirmation within seconds or minutes.

 As you can see, RTGS is a secure system for transferring large amounts in real time.
 The system makes exchanges as efficient as possible for any category of users.